Do engineers use AutoCAD? Yes, all types of engineers use AutoCAD. AutoCAD makes engineering work more efficient among many other things.

 Most engineering companies use some level of AutoCAD.
 No different than how most engineers use Microsoft Excel.

-Most every client I’ve worked with uses AutoCAD.
+Almost every client I’ve worked with has AutoCAD installed.
 From the biggest private companies to utilities, to Cities, and so on.

 For this reason, you can freely send people drawings in AutoCAD format.
-You don’t even need to ask if the recipient knows what AutoCAD is or if they have it.
+You don’t even need to ask if they have AutoCAD.

 It’s that common of a program.
-So, I don’t need to hassle myself in purchasing other programs.
+So, I don’t need to hassle with purchasing other programs.

 I would go as far as comparing AutoCAD in engineering to a USB stick.
 Everyone has a USB drive on their computer.